stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

   2. define a bunch of description [macros and helper functions](https://gcc.gnu.org/onlinedocs/gccint/#toc-Target-Description-Macros-and-Functions) in a `.c` and `.h` file.

-I realized early on that trouble shooting issues requires understanding the purpose of the important compiler passes.
-It was difficult to understand what all of the compile passes were.
+I realized early on that trouble shooting issues requires understanding the purpose of some important compiler passes.
+It was difficult to understand what all of the compiler passes were.
 There are so many, 200+, but after some time I found there are a few key passes to be concerned about; lets jump in.

 ## Quick Tips